JavaScript: Libraries and frameworks

+jQuery is by far the most-used.
+Other notable ones include Angular, Bootstrap, Lodash, Modernizr, React, Underscore, and Vue.
+Multiple options can be used in conjunction, such as jQuery and Bootstrap.

-In contrast, the term "Vanilla JS" has been coined for websites not using any libraries or frameworks, instead relying entirely on standard JavaScript functionality.
+However, the term "Vanilla JS" was coined for websites not using any libraries or frameworks at all, instead relying entirely on standard JavaScript functionality.

 Other usage

 The use of JavaScript has expanded beyond its web browser roots.
 JavaScript engines are now embedded in a variety of other software systems, both for server-side website deployments and non-browser applications.

 Initial attempts at promoting server-side JavaScript usage were Netscape Enterprise Server and Microsoft's Internet Information Services, but they were small niches.
 Server-side usage eventually started to grow in the late 2000s, with the creation of Node.js and other approaches.

 Electron, Cordova, React Native, and other application frameworks have been used to create many applications with behavior implemented in JavaScript.
 Other non-browser applications include Adobe Acrobat support for scripting PDF documents and GNOME Shell extensions written in JavaScript.